pavelrudnev/website/content/presentation/2021/paris-webinar.md

 This paper aims to show, by adducing evidence from Avar and other East Caucasian languages, that the reductionist approach to the AAE and binding more generally makes incorrect predictions.
 I also show that the East Caucasian data are fully compatible with the encapsulation approach to the AAE whereby reflexives are viewed as multi-layered pronouns whose interior with valued *φ*-features is inaccessible to probing by verbal *φ*-probes (Preminger 2019).

+The slides from the talk can be found [here](/papers/paris-aae.pdf)

 ### References ###

 Kratzer, Angelika.
 2009.
 Making a pronoun: Fake indexicals as windows into the properties of pronouns.
 Linguistic Inquiry 40(2).
 187–237.